-2014-Dec-19 version 5.02.05, r5111 added the Gauss error function ERF and the complementary error function ERFC to the list of available operators in arithmetic expressions.
-Added documentation in the same section for the FLOOR, CEIL and ROUND functions that were already implemented.
+2014-Dec-19 version 5.02.05, r5111

-- 2014-Dec-10 version 5.02.04, r5093 and r5101 clarified the global coordinate system figure 1.2 with colors and representations of projections of planes onto the horizontal Cartesian plane as well as intersections of local coordinate planes with horizontal Cartesian plane. - 2014-Nov-25 version 5.02.04, r5092 removed the GLOBAL matching constraints DDQ1, DDQ2 from the documentation since they are not implemented in the code. - 2014-Nov-14 version 5.02.04, r5081 added a COPYFILE command.
-Changed the attribute name for the destination for the RENAMEFILE command from NAME to TO. - 2014-Nov-13 version 5.02.04, r5078 fixed figure 24.3 where the x-axis was pointing in the wrong direction and the orientation of the element for positive DPHI was also not conforming to the text for the EALIGN command. - 2014-Nov-13 version 5.02.04, r5080 documented a bug occurring when LINE or MACRO constructs appear within a
+2014-Dec-10 version 5.02.04, r5093 and r5101

+clarified the global coordinate system figure 1.2 with colors and representations of projections of planes onto the horizontal Cartesian plane as well as intersections of local coordinate planes with horizontal Cartesian plane.

+removed the ${\tt GLOBAL}$ matching constraints ${\tt DDQ1}$ , ${\tt DDQ2}$ from the documentation since they are not implemented in the code.

+added a COPYFILE command.
+Changed the attribute name for the destination for the RENAMEFILE command from NAME to TO.

+fixed figure 24.3 where the x-axis was pointing in the wrong direction and the orientation of the element for positive DPHI was also not conforming to the text for the EALIGN command.

+documented a bug occurring when LINE or MACRO constructs appear within a